 When it comes to your finances, do you take a head-on or a head-in-the-sand approach?
-If you identify with the latter, then the good news is you're not alone.
+If you identify with the latter, then the good news is, you're not alone.
 The bad news?
 You're not alone.
-Data suggests that when it comes to managing money, women are not as independent as you'd expect.
+New data suggests that when it comes to managing money, women are not as independent as you'd expect.
 In fact, 91% of women in couples are not participating in financial decisions.
 But we want to change that statistic.
-To help you become a master of your own finances, we created The Paper Files, a series where we uncover tricks and tips that will help you manage your money and your future.
+To help you become a master of your own finances, we're debuting a new series called The Paper Files, where we uncover tricks and tips that will help you manage your money and your future.
 Ready to tackle it head-on?

 Beginners to investing will find themselves in good hands with Robinhood, a free stock-trading app.
 Unlike most stock-trading apps, Robinhood is completely commission-free and has a fairly wide assortment of investment opportunities.
 The app's interface is minimal and streamlined, perfect for beginners who can do without the extra bells and whistles of more advanced apps.
 If you're already familiar with investing in stocks, you may find Robinhood's capabilities to be limited, but for newcomers, this app is a great place to start trading.

 Looking to invest money little by little with minimal effort?
 Acorns is the perfect investing app for the user who prefers a hands-off approach.
 The app works by linking to your debit or credit card.
 Purchases are rounded up to the nearest dollar, and the extra change is automatically invested in a computer-managed portfolio of low-cost exchange-traded funds, or ETFs.
-Unlike Robinhood, for accounts of $5000 or more, Acorns does charge 0.25% per year.
+Unlike Robinhood, Acorns does charge a fee of $1 per month for accounts with a balance under $5000.